Monday, February 16, 2026 12:25 PM IST

 • Cheaper Car Loans: Prospective car buyers will benefit from lower borrowing costs, making vehicle purchases more accessible.

-• Business Loan Relief: Lower interest rates will help businesses secure affordable credit, leading to higher investments and creation.
+• Business Loan Relief: Lower interest rates will help businesses secure affordable credit, leading to higher investments and job creation.

 Why RBI is Focused on Growth